3MPER0RR/target-scan-automation-engine/README.md

 # AIsploit
 USE ONLY IN YOUR LAB FOR TEST

-Offensive Automation Tool (Beta)
-Web-based automation tool for offensive security operations.
+Educational and research-oriented Python framework for offensive security labs.
-Runs Nmap scans against a target and maps detected vulnerabilities to suitable Metasploit exploits and payloads.
+Designed to automate vulnerability scanning and analysis in controlled environments using tools like Nmap and Metasploit.

 Prerequisites